Top 10 Types of Graphs

 Source: Advanced Excel Course

 A spider or radar graph is a very useful type of graph for showing qualitative data or the overall “score” or comparison of multiple series.
-For example, a spider/radar could be easily used to compare 3 different types of phones based on 5 criteria (speed, screen size, camera quality, memory, apps).
+For example, a spider/radar can be easily used to compare three different types of phones based on five criteria (speed, screen size, camera quality, memory, apps).

 Watch this short video to learn about different types of graphs commonly seen on financial models and dashboards!